IntraopFluids Anesthesia v2.0 — free on the web.

 Disclaimer

-All values generated by this app are estimates only based on mathematical models.
-They are intended as decision-support tools and do not replace clinical judgment, direct patient assessment, or laboratory measurements.
-Coagulation estimates in particular are model-derived and must be confirmed with point-of-care or laboratory testing before initiating blood product therapy.
+All values are estimates only based on mathematical models.
+They support clinical decision-making and do not replace direct patient assessment or laboratory results.
+Coagulation, Ca²⁺, and Hb estimates must be confirmed with point-of-care or laboratory testing before initiating blood product or calcium therapy.
+Intended for use by qualified anaesthesia professionals.